 3. What is the Law Firm’s Rating by Martindale-Hubbell®?

 Martindale-Hubbell® is the most comprehensive ratings publication covering lawyers in the world.
 Each rating is the result of a peer review system based upon the confidential opinions of practicing attorneys and judges.

-Attorneys Steven Heintz and David Becker provide experienced representation to auto accident, medical malpractice, and catastrophic injury victims.
-Contact a Bradenton and Sarasota, Florida area personal injury lawyer for a complimentary case consultation.
+Attorneys Steven Heintz and David Becker provide experienced representation to auto accident and catastrophic injury victims.
+Contact a Bradenton and Sarasota, Florida-area personal injury lawyer for a free, no-obligation case consultation.